jtviegas/terraform-modules/README.md

 ##### 1.4.2. aws

 ### 2. use the modules
-- `test` folder contains examples on how to use modules
+- have a look into `test` folder, it contains examples on how to use modules
 #### 2.1. azure example - create the base resources on which we can build after, a storage account to save remote terraform state
 - create a terraform spec file to use the base module:
 ```